teremterem/django_url_shortener/README.md

 ## Rebuilding

-This is necessary when dependencies are changed in Pipfile and Pipfile.lock

 ```shell script
 docker-compose build
 ```

+This is necessary when, for ex., dependencies are changed in Pipfile and Pipfile.lock.

 ## Choices made